 This website uses cookies to ensure you get the best experience on our website.
 Find out more.

-Energy Ombudsman
+Energy Ombudsman Guide

-The Energy Ombudsman is a national scheme provided by the private sector whose services are designed to resolve complaints about companies that sign up to its scheme.
+The Energy Ombudsman is a national scheme provided by the private sector whose services are designed to resolve complaints about companies that sign up for its scheme.
 The Ombudsman Services is impartial from the companies it serves and from the government.
 The service it provides is free of charge for customers.

 The Energy Ombudsman was founded in 2002 and it now provides dispute resolution to a range of sectors including energy, communications, and property.